-Using L-I-D, Console and Associates builds your claim and we fight to get you as much as possible.
-On average, letting a personal injury attorney file a claim on your behalf results in a settlement that is 3.5x larger than what you could receive if you attempted to negotiate with the insurance company on your own.
+Using L-I-D, Console and Associates builds your claim, and we fight to get you as much as possible.
+On average, let a personal injury attorney file a claim on your behalf results in a settlement that is 3.5x larger than what you could receive if you attempted to negotiate with the insurance company on your own.

 What Is Your Attorney Fee For An Auto Accident?

 This is a question we get a lot, but it’s a difficult one to answer.
 Console and Associates work on claims on a contingency fee basis.
 What this means is that you don’t pay anything upfront for our services.
 We don’t charge you an hourly rate, and we’ll advance all costs associated with your claim.
 You never pay anything out of pocket.

 When we successfully resolve your claim, we accept a percentage of the settlement amount as our fee.
 This means that, unlike your insurance company, our best interests are always aligned with yours.
 If we cannot resolve your claim, you never owe anything.
 We’ll pay all of the court costs ourselves.
 You don’t owe anything for the claim.